Acceptance Criteria

 Organizational Driver

-Any situation where the organization's members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).
+A situation where the organization's members have a motive to respond because they anticipate that doing so is beneficial or necessary for fulfilling the organization’s purpose. (by helping generate value, eliminate waste, or avoid undesirable risks or consequences).
+Drivers are often expressed as current conditions that lead to current or anticipated effects that are relevant to the organization.

 Overall Domain